-- Around two thirds of annual deaths for both males and females now occur in those aged over 75 years.
-Annual deaths in this age group continue to increase while deaths below age 65 are decreasing. - There were 1,920 new cases of mesothelioma assessed for Industrial Injuries Disablement Benefit (IIDB) in 2021 of which 325 were female.
-This compares with 1,910 new cases in 2020, of which 280 were female. - Men who worked in the building industry when asbestos was used extensively in the past continue to be most at risk of mesothelioma.
+- Increased variability in the figures, particularly for 2020 and 2021, may have been caused by various factors associated with the coronavirus pandemic. - Over 70% of annual deaths for both males and females now occur in those aged over 75 years.
+Annual deaths in this age group continue to increase while deaths below age 65 are decreasing. - There were 1,755 new cases of mesothelioma assessed for Industrial Injuries Disablement Benefit (IIDB) in 2022 of which 250 were female.
+This compares with 1,920 new cases in 2021, of which 325 were female. - Men who worked in the building industry when asbestos was used extensively in the past continue to be most at risk of mesothelioma.